SharpEagle Logo

 🇬🇧 United Kingdom

-Warehouses in the UK operate under strict health and safety regulations, especially in high-density environments with limited space.
+Warehouses in the UK operate under strict health and safety regulations, with the Health and Safety Executive, especially in warehousing and the storage sector, especially in high-density environments with limited space.

 • Reduce accidents in narrow aisles